Example for a Balcony Solar Power Plant

 The balcony solar power plant in winter.
-For removing the snow, for example a mop is suitable.
+For removing the snow, for example a mop or something similar is suitable, but nothing hard that can make scratches.
 On a cloudy January day, the panel has an output of around 20 to 30 watts and a daily yield of about 150 to 250 watt hours.

 Solar - Photovoltaics - Calculator | German: Photovoltaik - Rechner

 Calculators for renewable energies: Photovoltaics | Wind Power | Hydropower